mateowoetam/tuxelbookgoscript/README.md

+## Project migration
+I've migrated away from GitHub into Codeberg so the project is now only going to receive updates there.
+You can find the new repo [here](https://codeberg.org/mateowoetam/tuxelbookgoscript).

 ## Pixelbook Go Linux Setup Script / TuxelbookGo script

-This Bash script automates the setup process for audio configuration, keyboard layout, and firmware updates on the Google Pixelbook Go when running Linux.
+This Shell script automates the setup process for audio configuration, keyboard layout, and firmware updates on the Google Pixelbook Go when running Linux.

 ### Features: